'Paterno' And 'Killing Eve' Bring Complexity And Intrigue To Cable

 Another very effective TV drama this weekend is BBC America's Killing Eve, based on the novels by Luke Jennings.
 Even before this eight-part series launches, the network has announced plans for a second season — and it's a smart move, because Killing Eve has a tone and style all its own.

 It's adapted by Phoebe Waller-Bridge, whose last TV series was the original and very funny Fleabag, and it has elements of a female version of The Fugitive.
-Sandra Oh, from Grey's Anatomy and Sideways, plays Eve, a desk-bound intelligence agent at London's MI5, who becomes obsessed with identifying and capturing a slippery professional assassin who has claimed kills all over Europe.
+Sandra Oh, from Grey's Anatomy and Sideways, plays Eve, a desk-bound intelligence agent at London's MI5 who becomes obsessed with identifying and capturing a slippery professional assassin who has claimed kills all over Europe.

-The killer, played by Jodie Comer, is a sociopath — except she's so twisted that even the people who hire her to kill for them bring her in for a psychological evaluation.
+The killer, played by Jodie Comer, is a sociopath — except she is so twisted that even the people who hire her to kill for them bring her in for a psychological evaluation.

 One twist in Killing Eve is that both the killer and the hunter are female.
 Another is that they share a similar fascination and ease with the very idea of murder; when Eve's husband interrupts her research at the computer to ask her about dinner, she replies by asking him what method he would use to kill her.

 The first four episodes of Killing Eve — the only ones available for preview — play out like a game of cat and mouse, but one in which the cat and mouse keep changing roles.
-It reminds me of the first season of Homeland, where you had equal — and equally obsessed — adversaries, and you sort of rooted for them both.
+It reminds me of the first season of Homeland, when you had equal — and equally obsessed — adversaries, and you sort of rooted for them both.

-In Killing Eve, it takes a while, but Eve finally gets the opportunity to track down the killer — and vice versa.
-Killing Eve has whip-smart performances from its two leads, and evocative location footage from Berlin, Paris, London and elsewhere, and way too many surprises to describe — or to miss.
+In Killing Eve, it takes awhile, but Eve finally gets the opportunity to track down the killer — and vice versa.
+Killing Eve has whip-smart performances from its two leads; evocative location footage from Berlin, Paris, London and elsewhere; and way too many surprises to describe — or to miss.